 Christopher Phelps is a historian of modern American political and intellectual life.
 Born near Washington, D.C., he has taught at universities in five countries: Britain, the United States, Poland, Hungary, and Canada.
-He is author of the intellectual biography Young Sidney Hook (Cornell, 1997; 2d ed., Michigan, 2005) and Radicals in America (Cambridge, 2015), a comprehensive history of the American left since the Second World War co-authored with Howard Brick.
+He is author of the intellectual biography Young Sidney Hook (Cornell, 1997; 2d ed., Michigan, 2005) and the book Radicals in America (Cambridge, 2015), a comprehensive history of the American left since the Second World War co-authored with Howard Brick.

-His articles have appeared in The Journal of American History, The Journal of American Studies, The Journal of the History of Sexuality, and other journals, and in such popular outlets as The Financial Times, Times Higher Education, The Chronicle of Higher Education, The Nation, CNN.com, and Salon.
+His articles have appeared in the Journal of American History, Modern American History, Journal of American Studies, Journal of the History of Sexuality, and other scholarly journals, as well as the Financial Times, Telegraph, Times Higher Education, Chronicle of Higher Education, The Nation, Jacobin, Dissent, CNN.com, and Salon.
+While his interests are broad and eclectic, at present his research agenda is primarily focused on sexuality in the first half of the twentieth century.